ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 #### Delegation Fee Rate

 Avalanche allows for delegation of stake.
 This parameter is the percent fee this validator charges when others delegate stake to them.
 For example, if `delegationFeeRate` is `10` and someone delegates to this validator, then when the delegation period is over, 10% of the reward goes to the validator and the rest goes to the delegator, if this node meets the validation reward requirements.

 #### Stake Amount

-Set the the proper staking amount in calling `pchain.buildAddValidatorTx` by replacing `stakeAmount.minValidatorStake` with a number in the unit of gwei, for example, `BN(1e12)` which is 10,000 AVAX.
+Set the proper staking amount in calling `pchain.buildAddValidatorTx` by replacing `stakeAmount.minValidatorStake` with a number in the unit of gwei, for example, `BN(1e12)` which is 10,000 AVAX.

 #### Addresses

 By default, the example uses the variable `pAddressStrings` to define `toAddresses`, `fromAddresses`, `changeAddresses` and `rewardAddresses`:

 ```js
 const pAddressStrings: string[] = pchain.keyChain().getAddressStrings()